axltxl/m2bk/README.md

 #m2s3
 ###mongodump straight to Amazon S3

-*m2s3* is a small program who performs a number of **mongodb database backups via mongodump**, compresses them into a gzipped tarball and finally sends them to an **AWS S3 bucket**.
+*m2s3* is a small DevOps program who performs a number of **mongodb database backups via mongodump**, compresses them into a gzipped tarball and finally sends them to an **AWS S3 bucket**.

 ##Requirements
 * [python](http://python.org) >= 3.3